Project schedule 101: Why you need them and how to make your own

 Gantt charts

 Gantt charts, which are popular among project managers, offer a visual representation of project timelines that includes task durations, start and end dates, dependencies, and overlaps.
-These charts make it easy to see the whole project schedule at a glance and enable accurate task completion time estimation.
+These charts make it simple to see the whole project schedule at a glance and enable accurate task completion time estimation.

 Read: Free visualize work with a Gantt chart template